Ben Cleuch

-Ben Cleuch is a hill in the Ochil Hills range, part of the Central Lowlands of Scotland.
+Ben Cleuch, from Beinn Cloiche (though likely influenced by the Scots word cleugh meaning "ravine", which some sources derive the name from) is a hill in the Ochil Hills range, part of the Central Lowlands of Scotland.
 It is the highest point in the range, Clackmannanshire and the Central Belt of Scotland; the summit is marked by a trig point within a stone windshelter and a viewpoint indicator.

 Features

 On a clear day, the views are excellent, particularly those to the north looking towards the Southern Highlands.
-Ben Lomond, Ben Ledi, Stùc a' Chroin and Ben Vorlich are especially prominent.
+Ben Lomond (Beinn Laomainn), Ben Ledi (Beinn Lididh), Stùc a' Chroin and Ben Vorlich (Beinn Mhùrlaig) are especially prominent.
 Looking to the south gives excellent views over the Forth Valley region, the Forth bridges and Edinburgh to the east, Glasgow to the west: almost a coast to coast view but not quite.

 Geodesy

 Ben Cleuch was the origin (meridian) of the six-inch and 1:2500 Ordnance Survey maps of the counties of Perth and Clackmannan.